OUR FAQ INGREDIENTS

 On first purchase, customers choose a bamboo item; on second purchase, they only need to buy the refill.

 8. WHY IS THERE NOT MORE REFILLABLE PRODUCTS?
-WHEN WILL MINERAL SILK REFILLS BE AVAILABLE?

 9. ARE REFILLABLES IN PLASTIC MATERIAL?

 Regarding refillables themselves, they are made of various materials depending on the product.
 For example, Silk foundation tubes are made from polypropylene (PP), whilst lipsticks mechanisms require several materials such as aluminium.
+We are now switching to biodegradabl;e cardboard packaging for our refills in 2019, gradually switching over as stocks deplete.
+We will announce the switch when complete.

 10. WHY THE NEED FOR THE POUCHES?